shaunreichman/investment_tracker/docs/banking_refactor_spec.md

 ✅ **Maintained Simplicity** - no over-engineering of simple operations
 ✅ **Future-Ready Architecture** - set up for complex banking features
 ✅ **Complete System Standardization** - all modules follow same patterns

-**Current Progress**: Phase 3 successfully completed with comprehensive event handler architecture implementation and exact architectural alignment with fund refactor patterns.

-**Next Steps**:
-1. **IMMEDIATE**: Begin Phase 5 - Integration & Event System (ready to begin)
-2. **API ENHANCEMENT COMPLETE**: Enhanced API layer provides solid foundation for cross-module integration
-3. **FINAL GOAL**: Complete system-wide enterprise architecture standardization

-The banking refactor will complete the architectural standardization that sets your system up for long-term success, making it the **first truly enterprise-grade system** with consistent architecture across all modules.
-This creates a foundation where every future feature, integration, and enhancement follows the same proven patterns, ensuring scalability, maintainability, and developer productivity for years to come.